Safety guidelines for Fine Arts students working from home

 - Schedule regular breaks.
 Avoid working on projects for hours at a time without a break.

 - If you can, get out of the house at least once a day.
 Your body needs to move, and fresh air and scenery is good for morale and productivity.
-Although we are practicing social distancing it is still important that you take a break from your routine workspace all while making sure to follow the directives communicated by the federal and provincial governments.
+Although we are practising social distancing, it is still important that you take a break from your routine workspace all while making sure to follow the directives communicated by the federal and provincial governments.

 - If you are alone or self-quarantining, contact your professor to discuss alternatives.